erwanM974/hibou_label/README.md

 of sub-systems: emissions and receptions of messages.

-As the lifelines of an interaction model represent the sub-systems of the distributed system modelled by the interaction, we can understand those collected logs - called traces - as sequences of words "a!m" or "a?m" - called actions - where "a" is a lifeline and "m" a message.
+As the lifelines of an interaction model represent the sub-systems of the distributed system modelled by the interaction, we can understand those collected logs - called traces - as sequences of words "l!m" or "l?m" - called actions - where "l" is a lifeline and "m" a message.
+An action "l!m" corresponds to the emission of message "m" from lifeline "l" (disregarding the target of said emission).
+An action "l?m" corresponds to the reception of message "m" on lifeline "l" (disregarding the source of the message).

 ## Centralized traces
 A centralized trace is a sequence of any such action regardless of the lifelines on which they occur.